oroinc/documentation/user_guide/admin_capabilities.rst

 --------------------

 The capability enables users to :ref:`send emails within OroCRM email campaigns <user-guide-email-campaigns-send>`.
-This way, marketin associates can sed a personalized template-based letter to multiple users.
+This way, marketing associates can sed a personalized template-based letter to multiple users.

-The setting does not effect the user's ability to create and edit :ref:`email campaings <user-guide-email-campaigns>` and should only be allowed to employees authorized to send email campaigns.
+The setting does not effect the user's ability to create and edit :ref:`email campaigns <user-guide-email-campaigns>` and should only be allowed to employees authorized to send email campaigns.
 These may be emails to potential customers, other system users, etc.